WMK15/simulation_of_life/README.md

 # Simulation of Life

-An extension to the Game of Life simulation to make it more interesting.
+An extension to the Game of Life simulation developed using Java and CSS using BlueJ for King's College London's 4CCS1PPA Coursework.

-- DUE DATE: 01/03/2024
-- AUTHORS: Waseef Khan, Izzie Yip
+- Authors: **Waseef Khan**, **Izzie Yip**

 ## Base Tasks